bengadbois/pewpew/README.md

 Pewpew supports complex configurations more easily managed with a config file.
 You can define one or more targets each with their own settings.

-Pewpew expects the config file is in the current directory and named `config.json` or `config.toml`.
-Then just run:
+By default, Pewpew looks for a config file in the current directory and named `pewpew.json` or `pewpew.toml`.
+If found, Pewpew can be run like:
 ```
 pewpew stress
 ```

 There are examples config files in `examples/`.

 Available global settings: